CX-0010 Business Partner Number v2.2.1

 - BPN is an interoperable identifier, which is used cross-application and cross-organization in all conceivable business contexts

-- BPN is a time-dependent identifier, that has a validity for which it identifies an organization or one of its substructure in the (legally) defined limits of their existence
+- BPN is a time-dependent identifier, that has a validity for which it identifies an organization or one of its organization parts in the (legally) defined limits of their existence

-- BPN is a stable identifier, which never changes structurally, never ceases to exist and never is reassigned, even if the organization or one of its substructures cease to exist
+- BPN is a stable identifier, which never changes structurally, never ceases to exist and never is reassigned, even if the organization or one of its organization parts ceases to exist

 - BPN is a human-readable identifier, that is comparable to a telephone number or a postal code